nathsujal/RepoRover/README.md

    - Uses AI to understand natural language questions
    - Searches through the codebase for relevant information
    - Generates human-like responses based on the analysis

+## 📖 Research Inspiration

+RepoRover’s architecture was shaped by cutting-edge research:
+<a id="1">[1]</a> “Small Language Models are the Future of Agentic AI” [Belcak et al., 2025](https://arxiv.org/abs/2506.02153)
+<a id="2">[2]</a> “MIRIX: A Modular Multi-Agent Memory System for Enhanced Long-Term Reasoning and Personalization in LLM-Based Agents” [2025](https://arxiv.org/abs/2507.07957)

+RepoRover applies these ideas by:
+- Using compact, task-specific models for agents.
+- Implementing a modular memory framework inspired by MIRIX’s multi-memory design.

 ## 🛡️ License